snipe/snipe-it/installation/configuration.md

 __Note: You must create the database yourself.
 Snipe-IT does not create the database or database users for you.__

 Copy the example database config from `app/config/production/database.example.php` to `app/config/production/database.php`.
-Update the file `app/config/production/database.php` with your database name and credentials:
+Update the file `app/config/production/database.php` with your database name and credentials, replacing `snipeit_laravel` with your database name, `travis` with your database username, and so on:

 ```
 'mysql'=> array(